KaiSteamCenter/blog/_posts/2023-10-4-todo-prod.md

 ## **Getting Started**

-Let's start by c3reating an empty list called `todos` to store our todo items.
+Let's start by creating an empty list called `todos` to store our todo items.
 We will also define a function called `display_todos()` to display the current todo list.

 ```python